Sound level meter: Time weighting

 If the third letter is F, S or I, this represents the time weighting, with F = fast, S = slow, I = impulse.
 Time weighting is applied so that levels measured are easier to read on a sound level meter.
 The time weighting damps sudden changes in level, thus creating a smoother display.

 The graph indicates how this works.
 In this example, the input signal suddenly increases from 50 dB to 80 dB, stays there for 6 seconds, then drops back suddenly to the initial level.

 A slow measurement (yellow line) will take approximately 5 seconds (attack time) to reach 80 dB and around 6 seconds (decay time) to drop back down to 50 dB.
 S is appropriate when measuring a signal that fluctuates a lot.

 A fast measurement (green line) is quicker to react.
 It will take approximately 0.6 seconds to reach 80 dB and just under 1 second to drop back down to 50 dB.
 F may be more suitable where the signal is less impulsive.

 The decision to use fast or slow is often reached by what is prescribed in a standard or a law.
 However, the following can be used as a guideline:

 The slow characteristic is mainly used in situations where the reading with the fast response fluctuates too much (more than about 4 dB) to give a reasonably well-defined value.
 Modern digital displays largely overcome the problem of fluctuating analogue meters by indicating the maximum r.m.s. value for the preceding second.

 An impulse measurement (blue line) will take approximately 0.3 seconds to reach 80 dB and over 9 seconds to drop back down to 50 dB.
 The impulse response, I can be used in situations where there are sharp impulsive noises to be measured, such as fireworks or gunshots.

 LAT or Leq: Equivalent continuous sound level

 eq = equivalent.
-Equivalent values are a form of time weighting that is easier to read on a display than the instantaneous sound level.
+Equivalent values are averaged over longer time and thus easier to read on a display than sound level with F, S or I time weighting.

 If you look at these graphs of sound level over time, the area under the blue curve represents the energy.
 The horizontal red line drawn to represent the same area under the blue curve, gives us the LAeq.
 That is the equivalent value or average of the energy over the entire graph.

 LAeq is not always a straight line.
 If the LAeq is plotted as the equivalent from the beginning of the graph to each of the measurement points, the plot is shown in the second graph.